New ideas for quality management: Part 2

 The old paradigm was lab-centric so that testing takes a long time.
 That means that getting feedback takes a long time and adjustments to the manufacturing process take a long time.
-The new idea is to put the operator in control, get the test results fast, get the feedback fast and make that proper adjustments quickly.
+The new idea is to put the operator in control and get the test results fast and get the feedback fast so that the proper adjustments can be made very quickly.
 It really is turning the old paradigm on its head.

 Another problem that occurs with the lab in control is that a lot of the adjustments to the manufacturing process are not really quality control or process control but just trying to make adjustments to a number.
 They have a number like a specification that they’re trying to hit, but instead of making sure the process is in control they just make adjustments trying to hit the number.
 It’s typically fraught with over-correcting the process and the time delays just make it that much worse.